Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 Switch selects one of five secondary tappings on the power transformer.

-The replacement buffer capacitor had me intrigued.
+The replacement timing capacitor had me intrigued.
 Was this the original value?
 Did someone just put in something that "was near enough"?
 It had simply been connected to the original wires and left to flop around on the chassis.
 Despite having a stud mount, no attempt was made to use this or any other kind of clip to secure it.
-4uF seemed reasonable enough from previous experience, and it also suggested that the buffer value was actually higher than need be.
+4uF seemed reasonable enough from previous experience, and it also suggested that the value was actually higher than need be.
 This was supported by the warnings not to run the inverter with less than 50W load.

 And this was another thing, that "backyard quality" inherent in Smoothflo products was evident with how the labels had been attached to the cabinet.
 They were riveted onto the cabinet without actually measuring anything to see they were centered.
 The specification plate is the same type used on other inverters where the battery cable passes through the middle.
 Here, it looks a bit odd with an empty hole in the middle.